Access Protection Marking (White-lines)

 An Access Protection Marking (APM) also known as an ‘H bar’ is an advisory road marking.
 APMs are marked out with white lines and are used to identify a vehicle access and make motorists aware that the access is required at all times of day.

 Although they have no legal status it is an offence on the grounds of obstruction to park across a vehicle access.
 “Regulation 103 of the Road Vehicles (Construction and Use) Regulations 1986 creates the offence of unnecessary obstruction.
 No person in charge of a motor vehicle or trailer shall cause or permit the vehicle to stand on a road so as to cause any unnecessary obstruction of the road”.
-If a vehicle blocks a driveway the resident can contact the police or submit a request in writing to the Council’s “Clear Streets” team.
+If a vehicle blocks a driveway the resident can contact the police on the non-emergency number 101.

 Enforcement by Civil Enforcement Officers of a vehicle access will only be undertaken during regular patrols; this is not a reactive service and no vehicles can be made exempt from such enforcement, including the residents own vehicles.